samkelleher/node-robot-wars/README.md

 ```

 When you start the API, you can browse to [http://localhost:8080/](http://localhost:8080/) where you will be able
 to see the described API endpoint.
+The API is listening for POST requests made to `http://localhost:8080/warzone/{width}/{height}`.
+See the self-generated documentation for a guide on the object format, as well as `Warzone.spec.js` for details on how it's called.

 ```
 $ npm test